Specification and towers in shift spaces: Definitions

-The variational principle \cite[Theorem 9.10]{pW82} states that $P(\ph)$ is the supremum of the quantities $h(\mu) + \int \ph\,d\mu$ taken over all $\sigma$-invariant Borel probability measures, where $h(\mu)$ is the measure-theoretic entropy.
-The supremum is achieved at \defn{equilibrium states}.
-Because $\sigma$ is expansive, equilibrium states exist for all continuous $\ph$, and so the real questions are uniqueness and statistical properties.
-These require a regularity condition on $\ph$.
-Given $\beta>0$, consider the following set of H\"older continuous functions:
+Because $\sigma$ is expansive, the map $\mu \mapsto h(\mu) + \int\ph\,d\mu$ is upper semicontinuous on the weak* compact set of all invariant Borel probability measures, so it achieves its supremum.
+Thus equilibrium states exist for all continuous $\ph\colon X\to\RR$.
+To get uniqueness and statistical properties, we require a regularity condition on $\ph$.
+Given $\beta>0$, let